Light a fire under your cash with just a tap of a button.

 What is Auto-Stash?

-Auto-Stash is a suite of three different tools—Set Schedule, Round-Ups, and Smart-Stash.
+Auto-Stash is two different tools—Set Schedule and Round-Ups.
 These tools are designed to help you invest regularly in your portfolio, by putting your investing strategy on automatic.

 With Set Schedule, you can easily build a schedule to save and invest a set amount.
 You select the amount you want to set aside, when and how often you want to set it aside, and whether you’d like Stash to automatically invest it in your ETFs and stocks, or simply place the money in your cash to invest balance.